communitybridge/docs/project-control-center-pre-release/tools/security/onboarding-projects-from-github.md

 ## Associating Individual Repositories to the Project&#x20;

-You can associate an individual repositories to a project.
-PCC allows you to select a individual repository and allows you to assign to a project.
+You can associate an individual repository to a project.
+PCC allows you to select an individual repository and allows you to assign it to a project.

 To associate an individual repository, perform the following:

 1.Login into PCC.&#x20;

-2.Select the required project and click **Security** from the Tools Status.&#x20;
+2.Select the required project and click **Security** from the Tools dropdown menu.&#x20;

 ![Security](../../../.gitbook/assets/Sec.png)